-As a Lecturer of Academic Practice in the Centre for Academic Development & Quality at Nottingham Trent University, Adam teaches on the Level 7 Academic Professional Apprenticeship / Postgraduate Certificate of Learning & Teaching in Higher Education for new members of teaching staff at the University.
+As a Senior Lecturer in Academic Practice in the Centre for Academic Development & Quality at Nottingham Trent University, Adam teaches and co-leads the Level 7 Academic Professional Apprenticeship / Postgraduate Certificate of Learning & Teaching in Higher Education for new members of teaching staff at the University.
 As a member of the Academic Practice team Adam supports scholarly activities and the work of the Trent Institute of Learning & Teaching (TILT), sharing and showcasing good practice, as well as advancing new best practices in inclusive and student-centred pedagogy.

 BSc Geography - Aberystwyth University - 2010-2014

 MSc Nature, Society & Environmental Policy - University of Oxford - 2014-2015

 PGCE Secondary - University of Roehampton - 2016-2017

 Learning & Teaching in Higher Education - Associate Teacher - Oxford Brookes University - 2019